MarcL/djcruze.co.uk/src/pages/podcasts/2007-12-24-episode-35-the-christmas-podcast-2007.md

 So here I am on Christmas Eve and I'm full of a cold.
 Isn't it always the way?
 And the best way to get rid of a cold?
 Obviously it's a new DJ Cruze podcast!

 Here is episode #35 of the DJ Cruze podcast and because of my sneezing and sniffing I'm not doing the shoutouts and track names that I normally do.
 You don't really need an hour of a sniffly DJ do you?
 Instead I've given you 60 minutes of funky house tunes and dirty electro without my usual interruptions.
 As always with the the Christmas Podcast, I am kicking it off with a bootleg.
-This year I've decided to do a funky house version of Lou Rawls &#8220;Have Yourself A Very Merry Christmas&#8221;.
+This year I've decided to do a funky house version of Lou Rawls "Have Yourself A Very Merry Christmas".
 It's funky.
 It's chunky.
 So enjoy it!

 Get the podcast downloaded here:

-Don't forget that I'll be doing the &#8220;Best of 2007&#8243; podcast before the end of the year and with all of the great tunes that we've had in 2007 it'll be a corker!
-So a big &#8220;MERRY CHRISTMAS&#8221; from DJ Cruze and here's to another year of the funkiest house tunes.
+Don't forget that I'll be doing the "Best of 2007" podcast before the end of the year and with all of the great tunes that we've had in 2007 it'll be a corker!
+So a big "MERRY CHRISTMAS" from DJ Cruze and here's to another year of the funkiest house tunes.